 Part of what makes Antolí’s work with movement engaging is the way in which its communicability is explored from varied aesthetic and material perspectives.
 It allows the viewer to perceive their own movement and the multiplicity thereof by engaging participation as well as spectatorship.
 The time to move and the time to be still, decisions to make and decisions to be made for you.*

 Movement always fascinated me.
-I got caught by the subject ‘animation’ at university, and since then I have been experimenting with different techniques and processes in my work.
-At the beginning my interest was more formal, the aesthetic to see a painting in movement, or to give ‘time’ dimension to the narrative of an artwork.
+I got caught by the subject ‘of animation’ at university, and since then, I have been experimenting with different techniques and processes in my work.
+In the beginning, my interest was more formal, the aesthetic to see a painting in movement or to give a ‘time’ dimension to the narrative of an artwork.

-Later, during my Master at the Royal College of Art in London, the question that arose was: ‘What makes us move?’
-‘Why we move the way we do?’…, and I did my master’s dissertation about the topic ‘Social Choreography’, with the main interest in our daily gestures, because even if these everyday actions are a minimum expression of ourselves they can define identities and culture.
+Later, during my Master’s at the Royal College of Art in London, the question that arose was: ‘What makes us move?’
+‘Why we move the way we do?’, and I did my master’s dissertation about the topic ‘Social Choreography’, with the main interest in our daily gestures because even if these everyday actions are a minimum expression of ourselves, they can define identities and culture.

-How the different disciplines/formats you use in your work help translate your research into movement?
+How do the different disciplines/formats you use in your work help translate your research into movement?

-It is not the same to represent certain movement on a canvas, or with a sculpture that occupies another kind of space when it is exhibited, it has a presence and a dialogue that are more active with the audience.
+It is not the same to represent certain movements on a canvas or with a sculpture that occupies another kind of space when it is exhibited; it has a presence and a dialogue that are more active with the audience.

-Recently, for example, I read about Joan Miró (that is one of my artistic fathers), and in his writing, he described how an immobile object was for him the image of the infinite movement.
-I find rapturing to discover other solutions of points of views for the same question.
+Recently, for example, I read about Joan Miró (that is one of my artistic fathers), and in his writing, he described how an immobile object was for him the image of infinite movement.
+I find capturing to discover other solutions of points of view for the same question.

 We are interested in your description of your practice as utopian in character and the absurdity and failure of the actions involved.
 Could you expand on that?